-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 What they’re saying: “A lot of people need or want quarterbacks right now, and he’s obviously a guy they’d look at,” 49ers General Manager John Lynch said at the combine.
 “So, yes, we have listened.”

 Best guess: He may not move the needle enough to get fans flooding back to FedEx Field, and his health is a concern.
-But he might be the best available option — if Washington can get him a decent price.
+But he might be the best available option.

 Sam Howell, 21